John Paul Jones: Command of Ranger

 On February 6, 1778, France signed the Treaty of Alliance with America, formally recognizing the independence of the new American republic.
 Eight days later, Captain Jones's Ranger became the first American naval vessel to be formally saluted by the French, with a nine-gun salute fired from Captain La Motte-Piquet's flagship.
-Jones wrote of the event: "I accepted his offer all the more for after all it was a recognition of our independence and in the nation".
-On April 10, Jones set sail from Brest, France for the western coasts of Great Britain.
+Jones writes of the event: "I accepted his offer all the more for after all it was a recognition of our independence and in the nation".
+On April 10, Jones set sail from Brest, France, for the western coasts of Great Britain.